5 Causes and 5 Symptoms of Vulvitis

 Its smell also will change and be a little unpleasant.

 Visit your gynecologist as soon as you notice these changes

-We recommend not falling into the trap of turning to vaginal douches for trying to reduce the characteristics of irregular fluids.
-Instead, visit your gynecologist so that they can see if the real problem is vulvitis.
+We recommend not falling into the trap of turning to douches in order to try to get rid of the signs of irregular discharge.
+Instead, visit your gynecologist so that he can see if the real problem is vulvitis.

-They can recommend the best treatment depending on the cause and how advanced the condition is.
+He can recommend the best treatment depending on the cause and how advanced the case is.

 While it’s not difficult to treat, you shouldn’t self-medicate.